robinkrystufek/LOMS-JO-DB/README.md

 ## Features

 - Structured storage of JO parameters (Ω₂, Ω₄, Ω₆) with units and uncertainty notes
-- Detailed composition handling (component-wise mol%, wt%, at%)
+- Detailed composition handling (component and element-wise mol%, wt%, at%)
 - Rare-earth ion concentration range support
 - DOI-based publication metadata lookup and integration
 - Advanced search and filtering: